-How much does bankruptcy cost
+How much bankruptcy costs

-Are you applying for British citizenship
+If you're applying for British citizenship

 If you become bankrupt, this may mean that your application for British citizenship is turned down.
 It may also prevent you from acting as a sponsor for a dependent who wants to enter the UK.
 If you are worried about the impact on your immigration status, you should get legal advice.